Posted by: Manhattan LASIK Center

 - Quick return to driving

-Relex SMILE is a fast procedure that gets the same results as Lasik, but often with fewer side effects and better healing times.
+ReLEx SMILE is a fast procedure that gets the same results as LASIK, but often with fewer side effects and better healing times.
 The newer treatment is giving people another option to get 20/20 vision.
-The ability to get back to routine activities like kickboxing, diving, and soccer is a huge advantage for patients that are choosing the Relex SMILE procedure.
+The ability to get back to routine activities like kickboxing, diving, and soccer is a huge advantage for patients that are choosing the ZEISS SMILE procedure.